-Deep breathing exercises, meditation, adequate sleep, a balance diet, and physical activity can help reduce stress.
+Deep breathing exercises, meditation, adequate sleep, a balanced diet, and physical activity can help reduce stress.
 Prioritizing downtime and time with your partner will also help you stress less.

 2. Lack of Connection

 If you’re having trouble connecting with your partner, it’s time to reevaluate your interactions with each other.
-When is the last time you went on a date or a vacation sans kids?
+When is the last time you went on a date or a vacation without the kids?